gsemet/Squirrel/README.rst

 Squirrel requires the following external services to be available on your machine even for
 development:

-- MongoDB
+- MongoDB: to store ticks and other statistical information
-- PostgreSQL
+- **PostgreSQL**: to store user information, portfolio and transactions
-- Crossbar.io
+- **Crossbar.io**: to make workers and UI processes communicate (installed automatically)

 Indeed this may look a bit overbloated, but widely recognized methodologies such as `TwelveFactor`_ advise to use the same external services in prod and in dev.
 Indeed, you have to install PostgreSQL